juji-io/site/blog/q-a-dashboard.md

   - Chatbot
 image: /assets/uploads/alex-knight-2ejcsulrwc8-unsplash.jpg
 ---
 So you have built a chatbot that answers FAQs using Juji Studio.
+You know it is powerful because it uses machine learning model to understand user questions and [recommends related questions when the question's answer is not imediately availble](https://juji.io/blog/question-recommendation/).